 Said feelings are short-lived, however, and are followed by fatigue which gives the smoker a craving for another cigarette.
 This cycle is how people become so easily addicted to smoking cigarettes.

 The chemicals found in cigarette smoke can have a detrimental effects on your skin.
 As previously mentioned, smoking causes narrowed arteries and decreased blood flow.
 When the blood flow is reduced, the skin cells receive less oxygen and nutrients.
 This loss of essential nutrients causes the skin to lose its shine and causes creasing or wrinkles to appear.

 Premature aging causes skin around and under the eyes to look wrinkled and older in appearance.
 Because smoking tends to accelerate the effects of aging on the skin, stopping brings positive results to the face, neck, and hands.

 Smokers tend to have yellow stains on their fingernails as well, but this will disappear over time after quitting.
 The nails will regain their shine and luster in a relatively short amount of time.

-Smoking has similar effects on hair as well.
 Studies found that the chemicals found in cigarette smoke, when inhaled, can contribute to hair loss.